Chefs Notes

 Steam

 Steam is water in its gaseous form.
-Water has a boiling point of 212°F any temperature above that and the water becomes steam.
-Because steam is hotter than water is can be used to cook foods quicker and more efficiently than boiling or simmering water.
-Because foods that are steamed are not submerged in water then retain more of their nutritional value.
+Water has a boiling point of 212F and any temperature above that and the water becomes steam.
+Because steam is hotter than water it can be used to cook foods quicker and more efficiently than boiling or simmering water.
+Because foods that are steamed are not submerged in water they retain more of their nutritional value.

 Food that is to be steamed is placed in a sealed basket above boiling water.
 The steam collects in the sealed basket and cooks the food.
 I like to think of steaming as water smoking.
 Where smoking is cooking food with vapour from superheated wood, steaming is cooking food with vapour from superheated water.